The Terms of Reference for the Committee can be viewed below.

 13. The Committee will have a maximum of 10 members:

 13.a.
 Two of these members will be ex-officio (voting) members and supported by their respective organisations.
-One of these members will be from the Ministry of Social Development – Child, Youth and Family Service and one will be from the Ministry of Health.
-The Chief Executives will nominate an appropriate member, who is then appointed by the HQSC.
+One of these members will be from the Ministry of Social Development – Oranga Tamariki – Ministry for Children, and one will be from the Ministry of Health.
+The Chief Executives will nominate an appropriate member, who is then appointed by the Commission.

 13.b.
-One member will have relevant consumer experience and will provide a consumer perspective and be well networked to consumer groups.
+One member will have relevant lived experience / consumer experience and will provide a consumer perspective and be well networked to consumer groups.

 13.c.
 The other members will have expertise that includes the following: